Lucius Scribonius Libo (consul 34 BC): Early career and the Civil War

-Libo's father of the same name was the praetor, or chief judicial officer, in 80 BC, and his mother was Cornelia Sulla - the daughter of Pompeia Magna (and so was the granddaughter of Pompey the Great) and her first husband Faustus Cornelius Sulla, the only son of the dictator Sulla.
+Libo's father of the same name was the praetor, or chief judicial officer, in 80 BC.

 Libo was a member of the Scribonia family, which was plebeian, not a member of the ruling elite.
-He was closely connected to the family of Pompey through his grandmother Pompeia Magna.
-Ties were strengthened in 55 BC after Pompey's son, Sextus Pompey, married Libo's daughter, Scribonia.
+He was closely connected to the family of Pompey, ties were strengthened in 55 BC after Pompey's son, Sextus Pompey, married Libo's daughter, Scribonia.
 It is assumed Libo reached the office of praetor by 50 BC.

 In 50 BC the Senate, led by Pompey, ordered populist politician and general Julius Caesar to disband his army and return to Rome because his term as governor had ended.
 Caesar thought he would be prosecuted if he entered Rome without the immunity enjoyed by a magistrate.
 On 10 January 49 BC Caesar crossed the Rubicon river, and ignited Caesar's Civil War.
 He marched rapidly on Rome and captured it.
 Pompey and most of the Senate fled to Greece.
 Libo was appointed one of Pompey's legates, a high-ranking military position, and was given command of Etruria.

 After Libo was driven from Etruria by Mark Antony, he took over command of the new recruits in Campania from Ampius Balbus.
 He then accompanied Pompey during his withdrawal to Brundisium, and there he acted as Pompey's intermediary with Gaius Caninius Rebilus, a close personal friend, who had been given the task by Julius Caesar of negotiating with Pompey.
 Rebilus advised Libo that if he could convince Pompey to reach an agreement with Caesar, Caesar would give credit to Libo for halting the civil war before it began in earnest.
 Although Libo reported Caesar's proposals, Pompey told Libo he could not agree to anything without the consuls being present.